 imported, otherwise it is set to the corresponding specification name, such as

-Changing the selected specification will reset the column mapping table.
+Changing the selected specification resets the column mapping table.

 The column mapping table contains the following columns:

 Complete the following steps to map each column to an event attribute:

 The file transfer service is a secure location to which you upload your files for Tealium to retrieve them.
 If you are using your own file transfer service, ensure that you have the connection details ready before proceeding.

 Complete the following steps to add and configure your file transfer service:

 In this final step, you view the summary, make any needed corrections, and then save and publish.